Can You Freeze Oat Milk? Here’s All You Need To Know

 I almost always finish an opened carton of oat milk.
 However, on the odd occasion when we are going away somewhere for a few days and can’t take the milk with us, then what to do?

-With the increasing costs of food and the environmental impact of food waste, It feels so wrong to pour perfectly good oat milk down the drain.
+With the increasing costs of food and the environmental impact of food waste, it feels wrong to pour perfectly good oat milk down the drain.
 To help beat food waste, instead, I looked for ways to preserve any leftover milk.
+And as I now know all there is to know about oat milk storage I thought I’d share the fruits of my labour with you.

 Yes, You Can Freeze It!

 Good news!
 It turns out that yes, you can freeze oat milk for up to three months.
+Once you’re ready to use it, you should then defrost it in your fridge overnight.
 The defrosted oat milk should then be used within 2 to 3 days of thawing.

 Due to the graininess, I personally would not use defrosted oat milk in tea, coffee, or cereal.
-When you heat up the oat milk though, you don’t notice the graininess.
+When you heat up the oat milk though, the good news is you don’t notice the graininess.
 As a result, I’d say defrosted oat milk is best used in cooking.
 Alternatively, you can heat the oat milk and use it to it make a milky coffee or hot chocolate.

 How to Freeze Oat Milk